Shiny, ain't it?note By the way, yes it was designed by a European in The Seventies, how did you guess?

 Pelé sat out of the tournament after the second match due to injury.
 How could Brazil hope to defend their title without their top star?
 The answer was easy: with their other top star, Mané Garrincha, who stunned the world with his disconcerting dribbles and led the "canarinho" team to their second triumph in a row.

 Final Four: England / West Germany / Portugal / USSR

-Heralded as "football coming back home", the tournament was won by the home team, though not without some controversy as the referee wrongfully allowed an extra time goal from a Geoff Hurst shot that hit the crossbar, bounced on the line (for a goal to count, the whole ball has to completely cross the line) and fell back out.
-Two surprises marked this tournament: Brazil's precocious elimination (thanks to some heavily disorganized management) and newcomers North Korea flushing out the Italians on group stage.
+Heralded as "football coming back home", the tournament was won by the home team, though not without some controversy as the referee allowed an extra time goal from a Geoff Hurst shot that hit the crossbar, bounced on the line and fell back out.
+Two surprises marked this tournament: Brazil's precocious elimination (thanks to some heavily disorganized management, and Pelé getting pretty much broken by Bulgarian and Portuguese markers on the field) and newcomers North Korea flushing out the Italians on group stage.
 This was also the first tournament where Portugal participated, and they left quite a mark, finishing third.

 Final Four: Brazil / Italy / West Germany / Uruguay